johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-01-31-migrating-from-github-pages-to-azure-static-web-apps/index.md

     --sdk-auth
 ```

-Remember to replace the `{subscription-id}` with your subscription id and `{resource-group}` with the name of your resource group (`rg-aca` if you're following along).
+Remember to replace the `{subscription-id}` with your subscription id and `{resource-group}` with the name of your resource group (`rg-blog-johnnyreilly-com` if you're following along).
 This command will pump out a lump of JSON that looks something like this:

 ```json
 {